TBF-RnD/alpha/README.md

 - prima materia of computational usage, the universal alphabet, applied to UI
 - turning a tablet from a consumption only device to a portable workstation
 - how to type in VR
+- Art write statistically as
+- Autoverse / autorhyme
+- One language in, many out
+- taxonomy of thought, from sub-symbool to taxonomy
+	 ->  also relating  to  languages  such as Korean,   Japaanese 2k, Chinese 6k see gtalk 46 ish

 ### Theoretical point of view
+- Zipfs law
 - Fitt's law
 - compression algorithms
 - user input bandwidth
 - text input models
 - neurological latencies
+- word 2 vec
+- Languages - dialects
+- change of mode  cognitive  cost [googgle talk 13;15]
+- Shannon

 ### Technique - a framework for comparision
 - Windows integration